aerickt/lapwing-for-beginners/src/Chapter-03.md

 Everyone's threshold of being "comfortable" differs and it is up to you to decide what this means for you.
 However, if you are unsure, the "recommended completion goal" is a good starting point.

-**As this series is very new, I have not been given any feedback.
+**As this series is very new, I have not been given much feedback.
 As such, it may be possible that the recommended completion goal is entirely unrealistic for each chapter.
 Please take it with a grain of salt!**

 ### Chapter test recommendations

 These are only recommendations if you have no idea where to start!
 It may very well be the case that you start off following some of these recommendations, and find out later on that they do not work for you.

+Here are some tips for completing the tests:

 * Before you attempt each chapter test, complete as much practice material as you can
 * Space your chapter test attempt at least 2 hours after any previous practice